cardinal_pythonlib/extract_text.py

 # ============================================================================= # PDF # ============================================================================= # noinspection PyUnresolvedReferences,PyUnusedLocal

 [docs]def convert_pdf_to_txt( filename: str = None, blob: bytes = None, config: TextProcessingConfig = _DEFAULT_CONFIG, ) -> str: """ Converts a PDF file to text.
-Pass either a filename or a binary object. """ pdftotext = tools["pdftotext"] if pdftotext: # External command method if filename: return get_cmd_output(pdftotext, filename, "-") else: return get_cmd_output_from_stdin(blob, pdftotext, "-", "-") elif pdfminer: # Memory-hogging method with get_filelikeobject(filename, blob) as fp: rsrcmgr = pdfminer.pdfinterp.PDFResourceManager() retstr = StringIO() codec = ENCODING laparams = pdfminer.layout.LAParams() device = pdfminer.converter.TextConverter( rsrcmgr, retstr, codec=codec, laparams=laparams ) interpreter = pdfminer.pdfinterp.PDFPageInterpreter( rsrcmgr, device ) password = "" maxpages = 0 caching = True pagenos = set() for page in pdfminer.pdfpage.PDFPage.get_pages( fp, pagenos, maxpages=maxpages, password=password, caching=caching, check_extractable=True, ): interpreter.process_page(page) text = retstr.getvalue().decode(ENCODING) return text else: raise AssertionError("No PDF-reading tool available")
+Pass either a filename or a binary object. """ pdftotext = tools["pdftotext"] if pdftotext: # External command method if filename: return get_cmd_output(pdftotext, filename, "-") else: return get_cmd_output_from_stdin(blob, pdftotext, "-", "-") elif pdfminer: # Memory-hogging method with get_filelikeobject(filename, blob) as fp: rsrcmgr = pdfminer.pdfinterp.PDFResourceManager() str_io = StringIO() codec = ENCODING laparams = pdfminer.layout.LAParams() device = pdfminer.converter.TextConverter( rsrcmgr, str_io, codec=codec, laparams=laparams ) interpreter = pdfminer.pdfinterp.PDFPageInterpreter( rsrcmgr, device ) password = "" maxpages = 0 caching = True pagenos = set() for page in pdfminer.pdfpage.PDFPage.get_pages( fp, pagenos, maxpages=maxpages, password=password, caching=caching, check_extractable=True, ): interpreter.process_page(page) text = str_io.getvalue() return text else: raise AssertionError("No PDF-reading tool available")

 [docs]def availability_pdf() -> bool: """ Is a PDF-to-text tool available? """ pdftotext = tools["pdftotext"] if pdftotext: return True elif pdfminer: log.warning( "PDF conversion: pdftotext missing; " "using pdfminer (less efficient)" ) return True else: return False

-# ============================================================================= # DOCX # ============================================================================= # ----------------------------------------------------------------------------- # In a D.I.Y. fashion # ----------------------------------------------------------------------------- # DOCX specification: http://www.ecma-international.org/news/TC45_current_work/TC45_available_docs.htm # noqa DOCX_HEADER_FILE_REGEX = re.compile("word/header[0-9]*.xml") DOCX_DOC_FILE = "word/document.xml" DOCX_FOOTER_FILE_REGEX = re.compile("word/footer[0-9]*.xml") DOCX_SCHEMA_URL = ( "http://schemas.openxmlformats.org/wordprocessingml/2006/main" ) def docx_qn(tagroot): return f"{{{DOCX_SCHEMA_URL}}}{tagroot}" DOCX_TEXT = docx_qn("t") DOCX_TABLE = docx_qn( "tbl" ) # https://github.com/python-openxml/python-docx/blob/master/docx/table.py # noqa DOCX_TAB = docx_qn("tab") DOCX_NEWLINES = [docx_qn("br"), docx_qn("cr")] DOCX_NEWPARA = docx_qn("p") DOCX_TABLE_ROW = docx_qn("tr") DOCX_TABLE_CELL = docx_qn("tc")
+# ============================================================================= # DOCX # ============================================================================= # ----------------------------------------------------------------------------- # In a D.I.Y. fashion # ----------------------------------------------------------------------------- # DOCX specification: https://ecma-international.org/publications-and-standards/standards/ecma-376/ # noqa: E501 DOCX_HEADER_FILE_REGEX = re.compile("word/header[0-9]*.xml") DOCX_DOCUMENT_FILE_REGEX = re.compile("word/document[0-9]*.xml") DOCX_FOOTER_FILE_REGEX = re.compile("word/footer[0-9]*.xml") DOCX_SCHEMA_URL = ( "http://schemas.openxmlformats.org/wordprocessingml/2006/main" ) def docx_qn(tagroot: str) -> str: return f"{{{DOCX_SCHEMA_URL}}}{tagroot}" DOCX_TEXT = docx_qn("t") DOCX_TABLE = docx_qn( "tbl" ) # https://github.com/python-openxml/python-docx/blob/master/docx/table.py DOCX_TAB = docx_qn("tab") DOCX_NEWLINES = [docx_qn("br"), docx_qn("cr")] DOCX_NEWPARA = docx_qn("p") DOCX_TABLE_ROW = docx_qn("tr") DOCX_TABLE_CELL = docx_qn("tc")

 [docs]class DocxFragment(object): """ Representation of a line, or multiple lines, which may or may not need word-wrapping. """ # noinspection PyShadowingNames def __init__(self, text: str, wordwrap: bool = True) -> None: self.text = text self.wordwrap = wordwrap

-[docs]def docx_gen_wordwrapped_fragments( fragments: Iterable[DocxFragment], width: int ) -> Generator[str, None, None]: """ Generates word-wrapped fragments. """ to_wrap = [] # type: List[DocxFragment] def yield_wrapped(): """ Yield the word-wrapped stuff to date. """ nonlocal to_wrap if to_wrap: block = "".join(x.text for x in to_wrap) wrapped = "\n".join( wordwrap(line, width) for line in block.splitlines() ) yield wrapped to_wrap.clear() for f in fragments: if f.wordwrap: # Add it to the current wrapping block. to_wrap.append(f) else: # Yield the wrapped stuff to date yield from yield_wrapped() # Yield the new, unwrapped yield f.text yield from yield_wrapped() # any leftovers
+[docs]def docx_gen_wordwrapped_fragments( fragments: Iterable[DocxFragment], width: int ) -> Generator[str, None, None]: """ Generates word-wrapped fragments. """ to_wrap = [] # type: List[DocxFragment] def yield_wrapped() -> Generator[str, None, None]: """ Yield the word-wrapped stuff to date. """ nonlocal to_wrap if to_wrap: block = "".join(x.text for x in to_wrap) wrapped = "\n".join( wordwrap(line, width) for line in block.splitlines() ) yield wrapped to_wrap.clear() for f in fragments: if f.wordwrap: # Add it to the current wrapping block. to_wrap.append(f) else: # Yield the wrapped stuff to date yield from yield_wrapped() # Yield the new, unwrapped yield f.text yield from yield_wrapped() # any leftovers

 [docs]def docx_wordwrap_fragments( fragments: Iterable[DocxFragment], width: int ) -> str: """ Joins multiple fragments and word-wraps them as necessary. """ return "".join(docx_gen_wordwrapped_fragments(fragments, width))